Nominations for the next election will open on the 28th September 2019.

 Equality is a core value of the Union, and we aim to demonstrate this value in everything we do.
-The Liberation Officers work with students and the Equality and Diversity Chair to ensure that the policy is current, and that the actions of both the Union and the University reflect the beliefs of our students.
-In addition, the Liberation Officers work with the Equality and Diversity Chair with to celebrate campaign and defend rights in all arenas and ensure their voice is effectively heard.
+We have 4 Liberation Officers (Womens Officer, BME Officer, LGBT+ Officer and Disabled Students Officer) who work with students to ensure that the policy is current and that the actions of both the Union and the University reflect the beliefs of our students.
+In addition, the Liberation Officers celebrate, campaign and defend rights in all areas and ensure their voice is effectively heard.

 We provide plenty of training and support to help you in your role.
 You'll be acting on behalf of Brunel Students and working closely with them.
 We'll make sure you gain plenty of skills along the way, and your position will be formally recorded on your HEAR.